annejeevan/write_a_blog_post/write_a_blog_post/README.md

 > * 4.Whats factors contribute to the better rating?

 ## 3. File Descriptions <a name="files"></a>
+- calendar.csv: Provides date, availability, and price data for each listing
+- listings.csv: Provides comprehensive details about each listing including host details, location -  description and details, and review ratings
+- reviews.csv: Provides details of review comments

 To walk-thru the full project, check out the [notebook]().
 Markdown cells were used to assist in walking through the thought process for individual steps.